tomkirish/AzureSecNotes/README.md

 ### 3. Azure VM's (IAAS) -

     * Definition -
         * An Azure VM allows for just about any workload running on almost any operating system.
+    * Features -
-Azure VM's works with the following services Windows, Linux, SQL, Oracle, IBM, SAP and Biztalk Services.
+        * Using VM's allows for more customization and isolation in case you are outside of what web apps supports.
+Azure VM's work with the following services Windows, Linux, SQL, Oracle, IBM, SAP and Biztalk Services.
     * Security Options -
         * Antimalware
         * Hardware security module (HSM) - Key Vault